YukonWRB/YGwater/README.md

 -   Plotting functions, which are mostly designed to work directly with our internal database.
 That said, some have ways of bypassing the database connection by passing a data.frame as an argument.

-Other functions are more specific to our work here at the Water Resources Branch and will mostly not work without direct access to our network.
+Other functions are more specific to our work here at the Water Resources Branch and will mostly not work without direct access to our network and database.
 That said, you can access the same information using the Shiny application described above!